2.c.2. Luminiferous aether and properties of photons

-In describing the stages of electromagnetic waves, we indirectly pointed out some of the properties of light waves, or photons.
-Likewise, we mentioned the dual nature of light or the wave-particle duality of electromagnetic waves in the sense of being transverse mechanical waves on the tension of the reticular structure of matter or global aether.
+In describing the stages of electromagnetic waves, we indirectly pointed out some of the properties of light waves, or photons, according to the interpretation of Quantum Mechanics and Relativity that Global Physics supposes.
+Likewise, we mentioned the dual nature of light or the wave-particle duality of electromagnetic waves in the sense of being transverse mechanical waves on luminiferous aether –longitudinal tension of the reticular structure of matter or global ether.

-An important characteristic or property of the wavelike behavior of light, which we study in the book Law of Global Gravity, is the movement of light in terms of the curvature of light, or the natural phenomenon of gravitational lenses, as explained by the Merlin Effect.
+An important characteristic or property of the wavelike behavior of light, which we study in the book Law of Global Gravity, is the movement of light regarding the curvature of light, or the natural phenomenon of gravitational lenses, as explained by the Merlin Effect.

-Now we will look at other very interesting properties of light waves, or photons, which are key aspects in the current theories of Modern Physics, and which would change within the new paradigm of Global Mechanics.
-We will look specifically at topics regarding the postulate of constancy of the speed of light, the mass of photons and the previously mentioned dual behavior of light, or its wave-particle duality.
+Now we will look at other interesting properties of light waves, or photons, which are critical aspects of the current theories of Modern Physics, and that would change with the Global Mechanics.
+We will look specifically at topics regarding the postulate of the constancy of the speed of light, the mass of photons and the previously mentioned dual behavior of light, or its wave-particle duality.

 The new definition of a photon implies the following properties of electromagnetic waves: